Serve in aCoupe glass

-SHAKE first 6 ingredients with ice and fine strain into chilled glass.
-Then use the back of a spoon to help FLOAT red wine over drink.
+SHAKE first 5 ingredients with CRUSHED ICE and fine strain into chilled glass.
+FLOAT red wine on surface of cocktail.

 Both fresh and refreshing.
 A subtle hint of peppermint gives zing to this cognac-based cocktail.

 When served in a tall glass with crushed ice this is called an American Beauty Punch.